slint-ui/slint/tools/lsp/README.md

 # Editor configuration

-Please check the [editor folder](../../editor/README.md) in the Slint repository for instructions on how to set up different editors to work with Slint.
+Please check the [editors folder](../../editors/README.md) in the Slint repository for instructions on how to set up different editors to work with Slint.